mlhartme/stool/README.md

 later.

-Technically, a stage is a Helm release -- `sc create` installs a Helm chart, `sc delete` uninstalls it, `sc publish` and `sc config` upgrades it.
+Technically, a stage is a Helm release -- `sc create` installs a Helm chart, `sc delete` uninstalls it, `sc publish` and `sc config` upgrade it.
 Stage variables are Helm release values (or Helm release variables, as they occasionally call it).
 It's safe to use `helm uninstall` instead of `sc delete`.

 ### Context